-Investigations Section (6.-8.)
+Investigations & Intelligence Section (7.-9.)

-6. Criminal Investigations Unit
+7. Criminal Investigations Unit

-6.1.1 The Criminal Investigations Unit conducts criminal investigations in support of the MDTA Police mission.
-In addition to investigations, the Criminal Investigations Unit is comprised of the several positions/sections as described below.

-6.1.2 The Criminal Investigations Unit will be notified of all serious crimes including, but not limited to those listed in Chapter 26, Section I, Sub-Section 3.

-- 6.1.3 In addition to their primary function, and time permitting, the Criminal Investigations Unit will assist uniformed officers with any other investigation requiring specialized training or knowledge. - 6.1.4 The Criminal Investigations Unit is divided into two squads, the BWI/TM Airport squad and the General Assignment Squad: - The BWI/TM Airport squad is responsible for the investigative duties at the BWI/TM Airport Detachment. - The General Assignment Squad is responsible for all other MDTA Police Detachment/Unit investigations.
+- 7.1.1 The Criminal Investigations Unit conducts criminal investigations in support of the MDTA Police mission.
+In addition to investigations, the Criminal Investigations Unit is comprised of the several positions/sections as described below. - 7.1.2 The Criminal Investigations Unit will be notified of all serious crimes including, but not limited to those listed in Chapter 26, Section I, Sub-Section 3. - 7.1.3 In addition to their primary function, and time permitting, the Criminal Investigations Unit will assist uniformed officers with any other investigation requiring specialized training or knowledge. - 7.1.4 The Criminal Investigations Unit is divided into two squads, the BWI/TM Airport squad and the General Assignment Squad: - The BWI/TM Airport squad is responsible for the investigative duties at the BWI/TM Airport Detachment. - The General Assignment Squad is responsible for all other MDTA Police Detachment/Unit investigations.

-6.2.1 The Criminal Investigations Unit is full time and is on-call.
+7.2.1 The Criminal Investigations Unit is full time and is on-call.
 The on-call Detective is assigned and disseminated to the agency by the Commander of the Unit.

-- 6.3.1 Candidates for the Criminal Investigations Unit must have strong investigative, writing, and communication skills.
-They will be expected to have demonstrated proficiency in the position of police officer. - 6.3.2 Candidates must successfully complete both the CIU field training program as well as a 90-day probationary period to be fully selected to the position of Detective.
+- 7.3.1 Candidates for the Criminal Investigations Unit must have strong investigative, writing, and communication skills.
+They will be expected to have demonstrated proficiency in the position of police officer. - 7.3.2 Candidates must successfully complete both the CIU field training program as well as a 90-day probationary period to be fully selected to the position of Detective.

-7. Federal Task Force Officers
+8. Task Force Officers

-- 7.1.1 Federal Task Force Officers (TFO) are assigned to various federal agencies where a mutual benefit to all agencies involved may be realized through MDTA Police involvement in the Task Force.
-TFO's are assigned and work in the specialty area of that federal agency.
-Federal Task Force Officers are members of the Criminal Investigations Unit assigned to one of the following Federal Agency's and/or Task Forces: - Federal Bureau of Investigation Joint Terrorism Task Force - Drug Enforcement Administration High Intensity Drug Trafficking Area Task Force - Immigration and Customs Enforcement

-- Bureau of Alcohol, Tobacco, Firearms, and Explosives - Any other Task Force as assigned by the Office of the Chief
+- 8.1.1 Task Force Officers (TFO) are assigned to various federal, state and local agencies where a mutual benefit to all agencies involved may be realized through MDTA Police involvement in the Task Force.
+TFO's are assigned and work in the specialty area of that task force.
+Task Force Officers are members of the Criminal Investigations Unit assigned to one of the following Task Forces: - Federal Bureau of Investigation Joint Terrorism Task Force - Drug Enforcement Administration High Intensity Drug Trafficking Area Task Force - Immigration and Customs Enforcement - Regional Auto Theft Task Force - Governor's Strike Force - Any other Task Force as assigned by the Office of the Chief

-7.2.1 These positions are full time or part time staffed by personnel selected from a selection process.
+8.2.1 These positions are full time or part time staffed by personnel selected from a selection process.
 Any need to contact a Task Force Officer is to be done via the notification procedures for the Criminal Investigations Unit.

-7.3.1 This is an internal position within the Criminal Investigations Unit and selection criteria will be stated in the Special Order.
+8.3.1 This is an internal position within the Criminal Investigations Unit and selection criteria will be stated in the Special Order.

-8. Maryland Coordination and Analysis Center Analyst
+9. Maryland Coordination and Analysis Center Analyst

-8.1.1 The MCAC Analyst position functions in support of investigations and intelligence gathering being conducted by the MDTA Police and other agencies.
+9.1.1 The MCAC Analyst position functions in support of investigations and intelligence gathering being conducted by the MDTA Police and other agencies.
 It looks to identify trends, patterns, or any other research requested by the participating agencies.

-8.2.1 The MCAC Analyst is a full time civilian and is not on-call.
+9.2.1 The MCAC Analyst is a full time civilian and is not on-call.
 Any request for the MCAC analyst is to be made through the Commander of the Criminal Investigations Unit.
 Requests for assistance from MCAC can be made by any officer through the established process.